 While you are in Noosa, don’t miss the main beach, coastal walk along the national park and hiking to this awesome fairy pool (35 mins return from the main beach), hell’s gate, surfing, a day trip to the rainbow beach or just chilling in one of many Noosa’s bar and restaurants.

-14. Live the once-in-a-lifetime experience on Fraser Island
+14. Stunning Fraser Island

 UNESCO World Heritage-listed Fraser Island is one of my top 3 spots in all on the east coast of Australia.
 Let me share why and hope it becomes your top 3 too!